ValenciaArcega/my-brain/react-native-init.md

-# The ultimate guide to create app - Expo 53^
+# The ultimate guide to create App Expo 54^

 Before to start it is important to understand how React Native components really works behind the scenes.
 So this is a real quick summary of how the **new architecture** works.